Skip to Content

 Find out more about the Postgraduate Diploma in Science and Technology parent structure

-Massey University’s Postgraduate Diploma in Science (Statistics) gives you the opportunity to join the pathway to in-depth research at a masters level.
-The programme consists of 90 credits of taught programmes and 30 credits of research.
+Massey University’s Postgraduate Diploma in Science (Statistics) gives you the opportunity to join the pathway to in-depth research at masters level.
+The programme consists of 90-plus credits of taught programmes and up to 30 credits of research.

 Statistics is the science of evidence.
 It allows us to quantify risk and make effective decisions even when we are uncertain about the world around us.
 Is this new treatment effective against breast cancer?
 What advertisements should my website display in order to increase my revenue?
 How can I better interpret that weak distress signal coming from a vessel far out at sea?

-Your lecturers in the Master of Science (Statistics) are experts in their field, leading international statistical research.
+Your lecturers in the Postgraduate Diploma in Science (Statistics) are experts in their field, leading international statistical research.

 There is a well-established community of fundamental scientists and students at Massey.
 We have large active student groups where we work together to share discoveries and research and provide peer support.